mnieber/dodo-commands/doc/tutorial/part_2_local_development_with_docker.rst

   DOCKER_COMPOSE:
     cwd: ${/ROOT/project_dir}

-To enable this layer, we can add it to the ``LAYERS`` of the main configuration file.
+To enable this layer, we should add it to the ``LAYERS`` of the main configuration file.
 Note that this layer is always loaded.

 .. code-block:: yaml